How to Start Your Own Company

 There are also important differences in the kind of information you’ll be required to provide for the authorities.
 Sole traders and directors of limited companies are both required to complete annual tax returns based on any income and expenditure every tax year.
 The forms are intended to be simple to fill out and are all available online.

-As a limited company, though, you’ll be required additionally to complete and file audited accounts on an annual basis.
-As well as indicating the financial health of the business, these also show how much money is owed in corporation tax.
+As a limited company, though, you’ll also be required to complete and file audited accounts on an annual basis.
+As well as indicating the financial health of the business, these show how much money is owed in corporation tax.

 Crucially, these accounts must be produced by a professionally qualified accountant, who will require access to thorough financial records.
-A software platform such as QuickBooks can make keeping such records as simple as possible.
+A software platform such as QuickBooks or Xero can make keeping these records as simple as possible.

-As a limited company your business is liable for tax on business profits, with the tax rate at 19% on profits up to £300,000 (18% from April 2020).
+As a limited company your business is liable for tax on business profits, with the tax rate currently at 18% on profits up to £300,000.
 As the director of a limited company, your tax position may benefit from a smaller salary and higher dividend payments from profits after tax, which would not be subject to National Insurance.

 Finally, as we mentioned at the outset, the difference in structure also determines responsibility for any outstanding business liabilities.
 In the case of a sole trader, all debts of the business belong to the individual.